 The aim of this check is to ensure that there is a 100% calculated metering data set (and substitution for any missing calculated metering data has been undertaken).

-Check the inventory tables, load tables and on/off tables with a process approved by the responsible person to ensure that the correct version of the tables is being used for the production of calculated metering data.
+Check the inventory tables, load tables and on/off tables with a process approved by the metering coordinator to ensure that the correct version of the tables is being used for the production of calculated metering data.

 Check against a nominated minimum value or alternatively a ‘zero’ check which tests for an acceptable number of zero interval values per day.